Skip to Content

 Highlights: Friendly, Brave, Spirited

 When people say”big dog in a small package,” I think of the Lakeland Terrier.
 Though weighing just under 20 pounds, they have a bold and lively temperament.
+Just because they’re petite doesn’t mean they’ll be good lap dogs.

 Lakeland Terriers are stubborn, independent and mischievous – all the main qualities of a dog breed mistaken for low intelligence.
-Most of the time, mischievous dogs are actually clever, hence, more intelligent than you think.
+Most of the time, mischievous dogs are actually clever, hence, a lot more intelligent than you think.

 These wonderful spirited dogs can be a handful at times, though.
 Plus, they can be quite aggressive towards other small dogs and animals if not properly socialized.
 The good news is that they’re low-shedding hypoallergenic dogs.